-- 4. Under no circumstances will a stock contractor be allowed to judge his own stock, flag or watch the line.
-Stock Contractors/producers are not allowed to participate in judging responsibilities at their own rodeos.
-Stock contractor's failure to comply with this rule will result in fine performance. - 5.
-When judge's vests are furnished, judges are responsible for care and maintenance of same and will wear them during all paid performances of the rodeo at which they judge. - Rodeo judges are required to wear white shirts and have matching drop flags unless shirts are supplied by Rodeo Company.

-- 7. Timed event contestant may work his event while judging by hiring a qualified member to judge their event.
+Stock contractor's failure to comply with this rule will result in fine performance.

+- 5. When judge's vests are furnished, judges are responsible for care and maintenance of same and will wear them during all paid performances of the rodeo at which they judge. - Rodeo judges are required to wear white shirts and have matching drop flags unless shirts are supplied by Rodeo Company. - Timed event contestant may work his event while judging by hiring a qualified member to judge their event.
 The same member must be hired to watch the line for every performance at that event. - 8.
 Should anything happen to a judge during the course of a rodeo so he could or would not judge the remainder of the rodeo in riding events or flagging field, the secretary will divide the total purse in proportion to the number of contestants that have finished contesting in each event up to the point the judge became incapacitated and pay off accordingly.
 A new judge will then be elected and the remainder of the events affected judged and paid off as if it were another rodeo.
-If a new judge replaces a line judge, his replacement will not affect those timed events.
+If a new judge replaces a line judge, his replacement will not affect those timed events. - Announcers, stock contractors and/or producers or contestants will not attempt to influence judges in any way or they will be fined.

-- 9. Announcers, stock contractors and/or producers or contestants will not attempt to influence judges in any way or they will be fined. - 10.
-A rodeo official violating any rule or making a decision which does not comply with the Association's rule book WILL BE SUSPENDED.
+- 10. A rodeo official violating any rule or making a decision which does not comply with the Association's rule book WILL BE SUSPENDED.
 Such violation or decision to be witnessed by a member of the Executive Committee, Accused violator cannot act in an official capacity at any IPRA sanctioned rodeos.
 Such suspension to take effect immediately following the final performance of the rodeo where original violation or improper decision was made by official.
 Suspension will remain in effect until the Executive Committee rules whether the rodeo official should remain ineligible to act in any official capacity or be reinstated.
 Accused violator may have privilege of posting a three Hundred Dollar (\$300) bond to remain eligible to hold an official capacity until such Board action is taken, or be immediately suspended.
 Any member accused of a rule violation, shall have the right to know his accuser, post a protest bond in the amount of 50% of their fine and have their case reviewed by the Executive Committee.
-Any member making false accusations will be fined in the amount equal to the protest bond.

-11. A suitable flag horse will be available by stock contractor and/or producer for judges at each performance.
+Any member making false accusations will be fined in the amount equal to the protest bond. - 11.
+A suitable flag horse will be available by stock contractor and/or producer for judges at each performance.